 Herbicides are a last-ditch effort in controlling rampant plants.
 These can be used in and around the home garden but special care must be taken to ensure it is applied safely and no other plants are destroyed.
 They should always be used according to the instructions and only for plants listed on the label.

 Using the wrong herbicide can destroy an entire garden, even years afterward.
-For the home gardener, products containing glyphosate are usually the most effective, but this could be costly.
 Also, while the treatment for one type of rampant plant may effectively eradicate it, at the same time the area could become invaded by other invasive weeds in the garden, which are unaffected by the herbicide.